Social Icons

 Directed by Alfred Hitchcock

-If anyone else did, then they are better at riddles than I because the movie starts with a murder and an introduction of what we are going to be involved with: A serial killer, who is a sadistic sexual predator.
+If anyone else did, then they’re better at riddles than I am, because the movie starts with a murder and an introduction to what we’re about to be involved with: a serial killer who’s a sadistic sexual predator.
 It then shifts focus to people who have nothing to do with the murder at hand.

-The movie takes us into the life of a man, Dick Blaney whose luck seems to have ran out as everything was not going well for him, and he seemed to be at the losing end of everything.
-The movie further introduce more people, the detective who is trying to solve the case and his very intelligent wife who seemed to be on some cooking practical course.
+The movie takes us into the life of a man, Dick Blaney, whose luck seems to have run out as everything is going wrong for him.
+He’s at the losing end of everything.
+The movie further introduces more people, like the detective trying to solve the case and his very intelligent wife, who seems to be taking some kind of cooking class.

-The movie further introduces more characters into this very twisting plot, we had Blaney wife, his girlfriend and his very annoying boss.
+The movie adds even more characters to this twisting plot: Blaney’s wife, his girlfriend, and his very annoying boss.

-Now here is the masterpiece of Hitchcock, there is a side character we get to see once or twice in the beginning of the movie.
-He didn’t have much screen time in the early parts, like the others mentioned above, then all of a sudden he shows up in an unexpected place and here we have the murderer and the focus of the movie changes from everyone else to him.
+Now, here’s the masterpiece of Hitchcock.
+There’s a side character we see once or twice at the beginning of the movie.
+He doesn’t have much screen time early on, unlike the others mentioned above.
+Then, all of a sudden, he shows up in an unexpected place, and here we have the murderer.
+The focus of the movie shifts from everyone else to him.

-Here we have a murderer on the loose and a man who is wrongfully accused of the murder going to jail for it.
-We also have an inspector who is not convinced he has the right man and continues to investigate.
+Here we have a murderer on the loose and a man wrongfully accused of the crime, going to jail for it.
+We also have an inspector who isn’t convinced he has the right man and continues to investigate.

-I have to be honest I was set ablaze in my heart when I saw the masterful way Hitchcock directed this movie.
-The way the focus switches making you wonder how everything that was happening would tie together, and the moment Blaney walked out from his wife’s office after he knocked and there was no answer, all the pieces started to fall into place.
+I have to be honest—I was blown away by the masterful way Hitchcock directed this movie.
+The way the focus switches, making you wonder how everything will tie together, is brilliant.
+The moment Blaney walks out of his wife’s office after knocking and getting no answer, all the pieces start to fall into place.

-You have to see this movie for the masterful directing of Hitchcock.
-I think this movie should be one movie anyone who wants to make a thriller should see before he takes a sit in the director’s chair.
+You have to see this movie for Hitchcock’s masterful directing.
+I think this is one movie anyone who wants to make a thriller should watch before they take a seat in the director’s chair.

 0 comments: